ONLYOFFICE/Kubernetes-DocSpace/docs/GATEWAY.md

 Associate the Gateway address with your domain name through your DNS provider.

-After that, ONLYOFFICE DocSpace will be available at `https://your-domain-name/`.
+After that, ONLYOFFICE Apps will be available at `https://your-domain-name/`.

-## Expose ONLYOFFICE DocSpace via HTTPS using the Let's Encrypt certificate
+## Expose ONLYOFFICE Apps via HTTPS using the Let's Encrypt certificate

 - Add Helm repositories:
   ```bash